 Ms. Jefferson received her Master of Social Work degree from Widener University in 2019.
 Before that, she obtained her Bachelor of Social Work from Ferrum College in 2016.
 Ms. Jefferson has almost nine years of experience working directly with children, specifically early intervention within special education across various settings.
 She has provided emotional and behavioral support and crisis management and intervention.
 She also has experience with a wide range of individuals experiencing crisis and suicidal ideation.

 Kent Jensen is a Social Work Supervisee who obtained his master’s degree in social work from the University of Oklahoma.
-Additionally, he completed a master’s degree in public administration also from the University of Oklahoma and is a graduate of an intensive one-year international studies program from the Japanese National Institute for Defense Studies.
-Mr. Jensen received his bachelor’s degree from Utah State University in fine arts.
+Additionally, he completed a master’s degree in public administration also from the University of Oklahoma and is a graduate of an intensive one-year international studies program from the Japanese National Institute for Defense Studies in partnership with Tokyo University.
+Kent received his bachelor’s degree from Utah State University in fine arts.

-Prior to joining the Life Enrichment Counseling Center, Mr. Jensen provided clinical services focused on adults ages 17 and above utilizing a holistic strengths-based approach.
-At Life Enrichment Counseling Center, Mr. Jensen specializes in working with individuals and couples experiencing difficulties due to trauma, life transitions, depression, anxiety, or conflict in their relationships.
-He is trained in Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Cognitive Processing Therapy (CPT), and Motivational Interviewing.
+Prior to joining the Life Enrichment Counseling Center, Kent provided clinical services focused on adults ages 17 and above utilizing a holistic strengths-based approach.
+At the Life Enrichment Counseling Center, Kent specializes in working with individuals and couples experiencing difficulties due to Attention Deficit/Hyperactive Disorder (ADHD), Anger, Depression, Anxiety, or Conflict in their Relationships.
+He is trained in Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Motivational Interviewing.
+Kent has experience working with individuals and couples from different cultures.

-Mr. Jensen is fluent in Japanese and conversant in Mandrin Chinese.
+Kent is fluent in Japanese and conversant in Mandrin Chinese.
 He has lived, studied, and worked around the world including foreign study programs in Germany, France, and Japan.
 He is also a U.S. Army veteran with experience in the Middle East, Europe, and Asia.
-Mr. Jensen uses his life experience and unconditional positive regard to help him build rapport and gain an understanding of his client’s struggles, adversities, and hopes for the future.
+Kent uses his life experience and unconditional positive regard to help him build rapport and gain an understanding of his client’s struggles, adversities, and hopes for the future.
 He has served the community by volunteering extensively with various non-profit organizations to serve the mental and physical health needs of its members.
-Mr. Jensen is able to incorporate faith-based principles in the counselor sessions when requested.

 (Gainesville #1, Online Therapy)